Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **An** (required) 0 = activate immediately, 1 = activate just before the start of the next move, 2 = activate just before the start of the deceleration segment of the next move
 * **F"filename.csv"** Name of the file to save the data in (optional, supported by RRF 3.4 and later).
 The default folder is 0:/sys/accelerometers.
 If not specified then the filename will be composed from the current date/time.

-This command causes the specified number of accelerometer samples to be collected and saved to a .csv file.
+### Notes

-The P parameter selects which accelerometer to use and is mandatory.
+The **P** parameter selects which accelerometer to use and is mandatory.
 To use an accelerometer on a CAN-connected expansion board, use the form **P***board-address*.*device-number* for example **P22.0**.

 ## M957: Raise event

-Supported in RepRapFirmware 3.4 and later.
+*Supported in RepRapFirmware 3.4 and later.*

+This command is used to raise an event internally as if the event had actually occurred, and execute any related handler macro for that event.
+Its main use is to test event handler macros.

 ### Parameters